-Due to the reduction in staff resources, microbiological sampling is not undertaken on a proactive basis.
+Due to the reduction in staff resources, microbiological sampling is unlikely to be undertaken on a proactive basis unless additional funding becomes available.
 Samples will be taken as part of investigations into food safety incidents, food poisoning outbreaks or where local intelligence suggests that there is a risk to public health.
 These samples are examined by the Public Health Laboratory at York.